lava-xyz/loans-paper/README.md

 # loans-spec

-This repository contains the Lava Loans protocol specification.
+This repository contains the specification for the Lava Loans Protocol.
 For more information, please check out lava.xyz.